Nagarc/docs.milagro.io-english/pairing-crypto-protocols.md

 To embellish the security of the client-server protocol, it is important that client and server secrets should be kept distinct.

-A simple way to do this is to exploit the structure of a Type-3 pairing and put client secrets in $G_1$ and the server secret in $G_2$ as previously noted in the preceding section.
+A simple way to do this is to exploit the structure of a Type-3 pairing and put client secrets in $G_1$ and the server secret in $G_2$.

 For a Type-3 pairing there is assumed to be no computable isomorphism between these groups, even though both are of the same order.